ghdl/ghdl/doc/using/Simulation.rst

 .. option:: --xref-html <[options] file...>

   To easily navigate through your sources, you may generate cross-references.
 This command generates an html file for each ``file`` given in the command line, with syntax highlighting and full cross-reference: every identifier is a link to its declaration.
-Besides, an index of the files is created too.
+An index of the files is created too.

   The set of ``file`` are analyzed, and then, if the analysis is successful, html files are generated in the directory specified by the :option:`-o <dir>` option, or :file:`html/` directory by default.

   * If the option :option:`--format=html2` is specified, then the generated html files follow the HTML 2.0 standard, and colours are specified with `<FONT>` tags.
 However, colours are hard-coded.

   * If the option :option:`--format=css` is specified, then the generated html files follow the HTML 4.0 standard, and use the CSS-1 file :file:`ghdl.css` to specify colours.
 This file is generated only if it does not already exist (it is never overwritten) and can be customized by the user to change colours or appearance.
 Refer to a generated file and its comments for more information.

 .. option:: --psl-report<=FILENAME>

   Write a report for PSL at the end of simulation.
 For each PSL cover and assert statements, the name, source location and whether it passed or failed is reported.
-The file is written using the JSON format, but still being human readable.
+The file is written using the JSON format, but is still human readable.

 .. option:: --file-to-xml

   Outputs an XML representation of the decorated syntax tree for the input file and its dependencies.
-It can be used for VHDL tooling using semantic information, like style checkers, documentation extraction, complexity estimation...
+It can be used for VHDL tooling using semantic information, like style checkers, documentation extraction, complexity estimation, etc.

 ..
 WARNING::
    * The AST slightly changes from time to time (particularly when new nodes are added for new language features), so be liberal in what is allowed by your tool.
 Also, the XML can be quite large so consider it only during prototyping.